CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

    ![api-option](./images/14.4.png)

 1. Start the bot and open the web chat pane.
-Restart the conversation, and and after entering your name, enter `What is the weather like?`.
+Restart the conversation, and after entering your name, enter `What is the weather like?`.
 Then, when prompted, enter `cancel`, and confirm that the request is canceled.

    ![api-option](./images/botcomp(34).png)